Yousra0225/Docker-Cheatsheet/problematic.md

 - Eats CPU
 - Eats Disk Space

-## Container
+## Containers

 - An isolated environment forruning an application.
 - They don't need a full OS.
-- Share the OP of the host.
+- Share the OS of the host.
 - Start quickly.
 - Need less hardware ressources.
+- All containers on a host share the same OS of the host.
+- All containers share the same kernel of the host.

 ## Comparison between Bare Metal, Virtual Machine, and Container